 2. HOW LONG HAVE YOU BEEN SHOOTING WEDDINGS?
 HOW MANY?

 These questions are the equivalent of reviewing years of experience on a resume.
-In my opinion, folks should shoot at least 30 weddings before calling themselves a seasoned photographer.
-You want an experienced professional who has seen and shot in it all– in rain or sunshine, indoors or outdoors, with huge bridal parties or separated families– since nothing prepares you for any of these scenarios quite as well as experience.
+In my opinion, folks should shoot at least 30 weddings as the lead before calling themselves a seasoned photographer.
+You want an experienced professional who has seen and shot in it all– in rain or sunshine, indoors or outdoors, with huge bridal parties or separated families– because nothing prepares you for any of these scenarios quite as well as experience.

 3. WHAT’S YOUR EDITING PROCESS?

 This question is important because it dictates what your final images will look like!
 You want to make sure that whoever you book understands color correction and appropriate exposure.
 They may have taken great images in camera, but they’re far from complete!

 Also, make sure you like the editing style of whoever you’re hiring!
 This is where the artistic side (and presets) of every photographer truly comes out.
 My goal is to edit with colors and lighting that are true to real life rather than using a filter that makes all your images look the same.
 Independent of color corrections, my typical lighting edits include an increase to image brightness and contrast (because I just love light & color).